A global philosophy, uniquely DePaul

 You’ll study with award-winning author and founding director of the Value-Creating Education for Global Citizenship program, Associate Professor Jason Goulah.
 His books include “Daisaku Ikeda, Language and Education,” which received the 2015 AESA Critics Choice Book Award, “Makiguchi Tsunesaburo in the Context of Language, Identity and Education,” and “Makiguchi Tsunesaburo (1871–1944): Educational Philosophy in Context” (with Andrew Gebert).

 “DePaul is the only school forward-thinking enough to offer the Value-Creating Education for Global Citizenship program.”

 Your degree connects you with a global community of Soka scholars and educators.
 These connections are only possible through the Value-Creating Education for Global Citizenship program, the only program of its kind in the world.

 Graduate school is an investment in your future.
+The Value-Creating Education Scholarship is available to students who are enrolled in the MEd program in Value-Creating Education for Global Citizenship.
 Learn more about the financial aid and scholarship opportunities available to you.